 Marketers often surround their actual products with goods and services that provide additional value to the customer’s purchase.
 While these factors may not be key reasons leading customers to purchase (i.e., do not offer core benefits), for some customers the inclusion of these items strengthens the purchase decision while for others failure to include these may cause the customer not to buy.
 Items considered part of the augmented product include:

-- Guarantee – This provides a level of assurance that the product will perform up to expectations and if not the company marketing the product will support the customer’s decision to replace, have it repaired or return for a refund.
+This provides a level of assurance that the product will perform up to expectations and, if not, the company marketing the product will support the customer’s decision to replace, repair, or return the product for a refund.

-- Warranty – This offers customers a level of protection that often extends past the guarantee period to cover repair or replacement of certain product components.
+This offers customers a level of protection often extending past the guarantee period to cover repair or replacement of certain product components.